gridonic/coding/guidelines/php/drupal/README.md

 We follow the [Drupal Coding standards](https://www.drupal.org/docs/develop/standards).
 For our Drupal 8 projects we have a separate [How-do-we-drupal-article](https://github.com/gridonic/drupal8).

+When you read carefully our global guidelines you find the line:

+> We use 4 spaces for indentation

+In our drupal projects we will ignore the 4 spaces in all php- & twig-files and we use just 2 spaces for indentation.

 ## Exceptions

 During the time of developing Drupal-projects we have noticed that not all rules are really suitable.